This question type is available in both digital tests and written assignments.

-Questions can be created either in a question bank exercise or from within a course assignment.
-The video below demonstrates creating the questions from the question bank exercise.
+Questions can be created from a question bank or within a course assignment.
+The image below is an example of a drawing question being answered in a digital test:

-Create a drawing question
+Create a drawing question (Digital test)

 - Navigate to your question bank or your course assignment.

-- Click New exercise, fill in a name and click Save.
+- Click New exercise, fill in a name and click Create.

-- Click New question and select Drawing question.
+- Click New question and select Drawing.

 - Fill in the number of points the question is worth.